mezzio/mezzio/docs/book/getting-started/skeleton.md

 > passed between layers.
 We now recommend writing middleware using the
 > http-middleware interfaces for all new middleware.
 >
-> Middleware using the double-pass style is still accepted by Expressive, but
+> Middleware using the double-pass style is still accepted by Mezzio, but
 > support for it will be discontinued once http-middleware is formally approved
 > by PHP-FIG.